Burt Mustin

-Burton Hill Mustin (February 8, 1884 – January 28, 1977) was an American character actor.
-Over the course of his career, he appeared in over 150 film and television productions.
-He also worked in radio and appeared in stage productions.
+Burton Hill Mustin (February 8, 1884 – January 28, 1977) was an American character actor who appeared in over 150 film and television productions.
+He also worked in radio and appeared on the stage.

-Mustin began his professional acting career at the age of 67 after director William Wyler cast him in the 1951 film noir Detective Story.
-Known for his dependability and versatility, Mustin went on to establish a career as a well-known character actor and worked extensively in film and television from the 1950s to the 1970s.
-His last major role was as Arthur Lanson on the CBS sitcom Phyllis, appearing on the show into 1976, shortly before his death at almost 93 years old.
+Mustin began his professional acting career at the age of 67 when he appeared in The Last Outpost, released April 1951 and then director William Wyler cast him in the 1951 film noir Detective Story, released November 1951.
+Known for his dependability and versatility, Mustin established a career as a well-known character actor and worked extensively in film and television from the 1950s to the 1970s.
+His last major role was as Arthur Lanson on the CBS sitcom Phyllis, appearing on the show until shortly before his death in early 1977 at the age of 92.

 Early life

-Mustin was born in Pittsburgh, to William I. and Sadie (Dorrington) Mustin.
-His father worked as a stockbroker.
-Mustin graduated from Pennsylvania Military College (renamed Widener University in 1972) with a degree in civil engineering, in 1903.
-He was first trombone in the band and also played goaltender for their ice hockey team in 1902.
+Mustin was born in Pittsburgh to William I. and Sadie (Dorrington) Mustin.
+His father was a stockbroker.
+Mustin graduated from Pennsylvania Military College with a degree in civil engineering in 1903.
+He played first trombone in the band and also played goaltender for the school's ice hockey team in 1902.
 He was the last surviving member of his 1903 class.
-He worked as an engineer but later decided to go into sales.
-In 1916, Mustin began working as an automobile salesman selling Oakland Sensible Sixes.
-He later began selling the luxury Franklins.
-After the Franklin company went out of business, he sold Mercurys and Lincolns until civilian car production was halted during World War II.
-He then worked as a fiscal agent for the Better Business Bureau and the Chamber of Commerce.
+He worked as an engineer but later decided to enter sales.
+In 1916, Mustin began working as a car salesman selling Oakland Sensible Sixes, and he later sold luxury air-cooled Franklins.
+After the Franklin company quit selling automobiles in 1934, Mustin sold Mercurys and Lincolns until civilian car production was halted in 1942, during World War II.
+He then worked as a fiscal agent for the Better Business Bureau and the local chamber of commerce.

-Before he began a professional career in show business, Mustin did amateur acting and performing.
-In 1921, he became the first announcer for a variety show broadcast on Pittsburgh's then newly established KDKA radio station.
-He appeared in productions in the Pittsburgh Savoyards (a Gilbert and Sullivan troupe) and the Pittsburgh Opera.
-He was also a member of the Barbershop Harmony Society, making his first trip to California in 1925 to compete in a quartet competition being held in San Francisco.
-During this trip the group with their wives made a visit to Hollywood as tourists, but Mustin was not interested in a film career at that point because of his cozy life with his wife in Pittsburgh.
-They used their Lions Club contacts to secure lodging during the trip.
+Before he began a professional career in show business, Mustin acted as an amateur.
+In 1921, he became the first announcer for a variety-show broadcast on Pittsburgh's new KDKA radio station.
+He appeared in productions as a member of the Pittsburgh Savoyards (a Gilbert and Sullivan troupe) and the Pittsburgh Opera.
+He was also a member of the Barbershop Harmony Society, making his first trip to California in 1925 for a quartet competition in San Francisco.

 After retiring, Mustin moved to Tucson, Arizona.
 Director William Wyler saw him there in a stage production of Detective Story at the Sombrero Playhouse.
-Wyler told Mustin to look him up if he decided to pursue a screen career.
-Mustin did contact Wyler, who cast him in the 1951 film version of Detective Story.
-Mustin's acting career then took off, and he began landing roles in films and television series.
+Wyler told Mustin to contact him if he decided to pursue a screen career.
+Mustin contacted Wyler, who cast him in the 1951 film version of Detective Story.
+Soon after, he found steady work in films and television series.
 He later moved to Los Angeles.